TimothyByrd/ChaosHelper/README.md

 - Do configuration in settings.jsonc:
     - You must set your account name, poesessid and the name of the source filter.
     - The source filter can be anything you want.
 By default is should work well using a NeverSink filter.
-    - You almost certainly want to add your hideout to the `townZones` list.
-    - Other configuration is to taste, see the section below.
+    - Other configuration is to taste, see "Configuration details" below.
 - Start Path of Exile in windowed full-screen or windowed mode.
-- Start the ChaosHelper tool (PoE must be running first).
+- Start the ChaosHelper tool
-- Back in Path of Exile:
+- In Path of Exile:
     - Change zones once for the tool to know where you are.
-    - If this is your first time or if you are switching leagues, force an initial generation of the loot filter.
+    - If this is your first time or if you have switched leagues, force an initial generation of the loot filter by typing an 'f' in the tool window.
     - Go to `Options->UI` and select "Chaos Helper" as your loot filter.
 - As you play, reload your filter via `Options->UI` when it tells you to.
 - When you are ready to sell a batch of recipes: